Soumil-Biswas-Web/Odin-Blog-API/README.md

 # Odin-Blog-API

-A basic blog site for a users to View and Comment on the creator's blogs.
+A basic blog site for users to View and Comment on the creator's blogs.
 This website uses a custom built Restful API to fetch site data.
 Created Using React.js for the Front End and Node.js and express for the Backend.